hokhyk/Angular2-learning/angular2.md

 2. Configure the injection (i.e. register the injection with Angular in our NgModule)
 3. Declare the dependencies on the receiving component

-The first thing we do is create the service class, that is, the class that exposes some behavior we want to use.
-This will be called the injectable because it is the thing that our components will receive via the injection.
-Reminder on terminology: a provider provides (creates, instantiates, etc.) the injectable (the thing you want).
-In Angular when you want to access aninjectable youinject a dependency into a function (often a constructor) and Angular’s dependency injection framework will locate it and provide it to you.

 ## Provider Injector and Dependency
 Dependency injection in Angular has three pieces:
 • the Provider (also often referred to as a binding) maps a token (that can be a string or a class)